-Steven Nichols Banks is a classical saxophonist, chamber musician, jazz and commercial saxophonist/clarinetist/bass clarinetist, music educator, advocate for diversity and inclusion in classical music, and composer.
-Critics have said that he plays with “pristine clarity and enviable precision but knows how to add emotional heat to his interpretation” (Herald Times, Bloomington, IN), and that his performances are “breathtaking” (Classical Voice of North Carolina).
-Steven serves as the Interim Assistant Professor of Saxophone and Jazz Studies at the Baldwin Wallace Conservatory of Music in Berea, OH.
+Lauded for his “glowing mahogany tone” (Seen and Heard International) and “breathtaking” (Classical Voice of NC) performances, Steven Nichols Banks is a classical saxophonist, chamber musician, music educator, advocate for diversity and inclusion in classical music, and composer.
+Steven serves proudly as the Assistant Professor of Saxophone and Jazz Studies at the Baldwin Wallace Conservatory of Music in Berea, OH.

 Banks is an advocate for diversity and inclusion in the classical music education and performance.
-In March 2017, Steven gave a talk at the TEDxNorthwesternU 2017 conference with innovative ideas about how to create change in institutionalized prejudices against women and people of color.
-He is currently working with students and faculty in the Northwestern University Bienen School of Music to create action-driven initiatives to diversify classical music.
+In March 2017, Steven gave a talk at the TEDxNorthwesternU 2017 conference with ideas about how to create change in institutionalized prejudices against women and people of color.

-Steven has a Master of Music degree from the Northwestern University Bienen School of Music in Saxophone Performance, Bachelor of Arts degree in Saxophone Performance with a minor in Jazz Studies from the Indiana University Jacobs School of Music, and a high school diploma from the University of North Carolina School of the Arts.
+Steven has a Master of Music degree from the Northwestern University Bienen School of Music in Saxophone Performance and a Bachelor of Arts degree in Saxophone Performance with a minor in Jazz Studies from the Indiana University Jacobs School of Music.
 His primary saxophone teachers have been Taimur Sullivan, Otis Murphy, Jr., and Galvin Crisp.
 He has studied jazz with David Baker, Pat Harbison, Jeremy Allen, Luke Gillespie, Tom Walsh, Wayne Wallace, Brent Wallarab, and Ronald Rudkin.

-Steven is an endorsing artist for Legere Reeds and LefreQue Sound Solutions.
+Steven is an endorsing artist for Conn-Selmer instruments, D’Addario Woodwinds, lefreQue Sound Solutions, and Key Leaves.